Jeremy Bullins

-Jeremiah Dallas Bullins (born May 8, 1977) is an American NASCAR crew chief who works for RFK Racing as the crew chief of their No. 6 Ford Mustang Dark Horse driven by Brad Keselowski in the NASCAR Cup Series.
+Jeremiah Dallas Bullins (born May 8, 1977) is an American NASCAR crew chief who will work for Legacy Motor Club as the crew chief of their No. 84 Toyota Camry XSE driven by Riley Herbst in the NASCAR Cup Series.

 Prior to crew chiefing in the Cup Series, Bullins crew chiefed for Team Penske in what is now the NASCAR Xfinity Series from 2012 to 2014.
 He previously worked for Wood Brothers Racing from 2015 to 2017, crew chiefing Ryan Blaney in the Cup Series part-time the first year and full-time the next two years before the two of them moved to Penske (which WBR has an alliance with) on their No. 12 car when the team expanded to three full-time Cup Series cars.
-He then moved to Penske's No. 2 car in 2020, crew chiefing Brad Keselowski that year (finishing 2nd in the final standings) and in 2021, and continued to crew chief the No. 2 car when Austin Cindric became the driver in 2022.
+He then moved to Penske's No. 2 car in 2020, crew chiefing Brad Keselowski that year (finishing second in the final standings) and in 2021, and continued to crew chief the No. 2 car when Austin Cindric became the driver in 2022.
 In their first race together, they won the 2022 Daytona 500.
-Then he went back to the Wood Brothers in 2023 to crew chief the No. 21 car with Harrison Burton until late in the 2024 season when he announced his departure from the team.
+He then went back to the Wood Brothers in 2023 to crew chief the No. 21 car with Harrison Burton until late in the 2024 season when he announced his departure from the team.